antialias/mp-inputs/README.md

 ## Benchmarks
 Run: `npm run benchmark`

-API secrets must be defined in the (gitignored) file `benchmark/project-secrets.js`.
+API secrets must be defined in `/etc/secrets/irb/project-secrets.json`.
 Query definitions are in `benchmark/queries.js`.
 Results are output to console and tracked to Mixpanel Project 983955 (IRB).